bjfish/jruby-truffle-gem-test-pack/README.md

 <gem-name>` (also se `--offline-gem-path` option).

+To add gems for ecosystem tests merge their `.jruby+truffle_bundle/jruby/2.3.0` with `./gems`, e.g.:

+    rsync -a rails/activemodel/.jruby+truffle_bundle/jruby/2.3.0/ \
+    ../../../../../jruby-truffle-gem-test-pack/gems/

-To add gems for ecosystem tests merge their `.jruby+truffle_bundle/jruby/2.3.0` with `./gems`. (e.g. `rsync -a rails/activemodel/.jruby+truffle_bundle/jruby/2.3.0/ ../../../../../jruby-truffle-gem-test-pack/gems/`) If the dependencies of the gem have a gem pulled from git, the dir containing the GIT repository can be added with `git add gems/bundler/gems/qu-d098e2657c92/` (the last `/` is significant).
+If the dependencies of the gem have a gem pulled from git, the dir containing the GIT repository can be added with:

+    git add gems/bundler/gems/qu-d098e2657c92/
+    # the last `/` is significant

 ## `gem-testing` directory